 The below consulting presentation template has a problem and solution slide at the very beginning.
 Use this space to explain and justify your position.

-This conservative template is perfect for pitching a corporate client.
+This conservative sample consulting proposal is perfect for pitching a corporate client.
 It includes a table of contents and your contact information in a footer on each page.
 Copy the last page to add an appendix.

 Don’t go it alone!
 Venngage has team features to make collaborating on and sharing your consulting proposal template much easier.